codacy/pulse-user-docs/docs/one-click-integrations/bitbucket-integration.md

 <sup><span id="commit-author-date">1</span></sup>: Pulse uses the commit author's date since it is more accurate.
 The committer date can be changed (e.g.: fast-forward) and stop reflecting the real creation date of the change.

 <sup><span id="deployment-teams">2</span></sup>: Adding a new user group or changing the composition of a user group on Bitbucket only affects new data from that moment onwards and doesn't have an immediate impact on the dashboards.
-Also, deleted user groups on Bitbucket will continue to show in Pulse.
+Also, deleted user groups on Bitbucket are still visible in Pulse.

 ## Which permissions does Pulse need from Bitbucket? {: id="bb-permissions"}